 The aft bilge pump is located under the motorwell access plate forward of the transom.
 The forward bilge pump is located under the poly cover board with access plate inside the console under the helm.
 It can reached through the lower rigging door in the head compartment.

 COMPASS

-The compass is located in the Yamaha instrument panel at the helm station in direct view of the operator when navigating the boat.
+The compass is located at the helm station in direct view of the operator when navigating the boat.
 Follow the compass instructions provided in the "Owners Packet" to make compensation adjustments.